Imaginal Retraining — A Self-Help Technique to Reduce Cravings

 Our group has developed a new self-help technique for the reduction of cravings (e.g., for alcohol, nicotine, or high-calorie foods) called imaginal retraining.
 The intervention has proven effective in various studies.
-You can obtain our self-help manuals via the link at the bottom of this page (before the References section).
+You can obtain our self-help manuals via the donate button at the bottom of this page.

 For the new technique, we have adapted a computer-based procedure so it can be carried out without a computer.
 Thus, it is much more flexible and can be customized to individual problems.
 The technique has been evaluated as effective in people with strong cravings for alcohol, nicotine and high-calorie foods.
 Via the link below, you can obtain the manuals "Think Before You Drink" (alcohol) and "Dunk the Junk" (high-calorie foods).
 The technique can be easily adapted for smoking and other problem behaviors.

 Excessive craving for certain substances is common and plays a major role, for example, in alcohol and nicotine abuse (Carvalho, Heilig, Perez, Probst, & Rehm, 2019) and in excessive, uncontrolled eating behavior (Verzijl, Ahlich, Schlauch, & Rancourt, 2018).
 Such cravings also contribute to high relapse rates (Boswell & Kober, 2016; Stohs, Schneekloth, Geske, Biernacka, & Karpyak, 2019).
 Imaginal retraining is designed to reduce cravings for harmful substances or high-calorie foods.